-Many individuals simply don’t know how credit unions work or may not be aware that they can get a loan for a home or a condominium from one.
+Many individuals simply don’t know how credit unions work or may not be aware that they can get a loan for any real estate in Etobicoke, from one.
 Also, the loans are available only to the credit union’s members.
 For most credit unions, membership is restricted to specific groups.
 Industry specific and corporate credit unions are the most popular ones.
 However, there are now more than 7,000 federally chartered or state chartered credit unions in the United States, along with an increasing number of community credit unions based on location.
 This provides borrowers with many different options to consider no matter where they happen or live or are moving to.

 Obviously, the home loans that credit unions offer won’t be the best fit for every borrower.
 Not all credit union members will get approved for loans they apply for.